SixLeopard/Infinite-Number-Generator/README.md

 # Infinite-Number-Generator
-Same as other generator but faster and runs forever but doesn't put numbers in a text document
+Same as other infinite number generator but in one python file, text document gets restet every thousand numbers but run forever also dosent put numbers in text document as fast.